Rahul-0001614/Exploratory-Data-Analysis-project/README.md

       7. Make a sales report for the year and month.

-          in this EDA project, I am learning how to find insights into data sets by using data visualization techniques. this project also finds business-related problems, how to impact which variable impact in the sales price, and making sales reports.
+          in this EDA project, I am learning how to find insights into data sets by using data visualization techniques. this project also finds business-related problems, how to impact which variable impacts the sales price, and making sales reports.